bmoren/p5.collide2D/README.md

     mouseDiff.set(mouseX, mouseY).sub(randomPoly[0]);
     for (const vec of randomPoly)  vec.add(mouseDiff);

-    // Draw the random polygon by iterating over the created vectors{x, y} stored in randomPoly[]: beginShape();
+    // Draw the random polygon from the created vectors{x, y} stored in randomPoly[]: beginShape();
     for (const { x, y } of randomPoly)  vertex(x, y);
     endShape(CLOSE);